MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **conversation_type** - Tells us what type of email message view was rendered, such as a single message view or multiple message views.
 Helps us detect issues related to a specific message type in our email conversation view.

+- **hx_error_type** - tells us what error occurred that prohibited the service from completing a remove, update, or add reaction on a message.

+- **hx_string_tag** - tells us the tag of the error in the service's codebase

 - **reaction_origin** – Tells us origin from where the user reacted

 - **reaction_type** – Tells us the reaction type of the user